Leica S Typ 006 vs Sony RX10

 One difference between the cameras concerns the presence of an on-board flash.
 The RX10 has one, while the S Typ 006 does not.
 While the built-in flash of the RX10 is not very powerful, it can at times be useful as a fill-in light.

 The S Typ 006 writes its imaging data to Compact Flash or SDXC cards, while the RX10 uses SDXC or Memory Stick PRO Duo cards.
 The S Typ 006 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the RX10 only has one slot.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica S (Typ 006) and Sony Cyber-shot DSC-RX10 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the RX10 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the S Typ 006 does not offer wifi capability.
+In contrast, the S Typ 006 does not provide wifi capability.

 Studio photographers will appreciate that the Leica S Typ 006 (unlike the RX10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.